aliterc/aliterc.github.io/index.md

 Lighting, Shading, and Rendering.
 When you want to render a still image or movie of your scene or animation, you can create them using your choice of renderers.

+- Spinal Cord Diseases

+Your spinal cord is a bundle of nerves that runs down the middle of your back.
+It carries signals back and forth between your body and your brain.
+It is protected by your vertebrae, which are the bone disks that make up your spine.
+If you have an accident that damages the vertebrae or other parts of the spine, this can also injure the spinal cord.
+Other spinal cord problems include

+_the new printer cost a bundle._

+Tumors

+Infections such as meningitis and polio

+Inflammatory diseases

+Autoimmune diseases

+Degenerative diseases such as amyotrophic lateral sclerosis and spinal muscular atrophy

+Symptoms vary but might include pain, numbness, loss of sensation and muscle weakness.
+These symptoms can occur around the spinal cord, and also in other areas such as your arms and legs.
+Treatments often include medicines and surgery.

 - 1103

 - 1102